saksaikot/burger-builder/README.md

 main and header css
-main will include all other css the naming convention of the css i am using is bem Block element and modifier 3.
+main will include all other css the naming convention of the css i am using is bem Block element and modifier

 3. creating ingredient component created burger.jsx fc under burger folder and ingredient.jsx fc under ingredient folder added css ingredient center and 5ps margin and img 80% width

 ingredient have a prop named ingredientName

+4. Show ingredients according to state used
+   [...Array(5).keys()] will create 5 array

+load elements from state of burgerbuilder

+added css to burger and made the y scrollbar hidden

 # Getting Started with Create React App